rruchte/qrzclient/README.md

 ```

 ### Bio Retreival
 Bio retrieval is supported.
 Bios are only provided in HTML format.
-Not that at this time, QRZ is including an XML declaration and QRZDatabase opening element, followed by an HTML document, with no /QRZDatabase.
+Note that at this time, QRZ is including an XML declaration and QRZDatabase opening element, followed by an HTML document, with no /QRZDatabase.
 This is the direct output of the API.

 ```console
 foo@bar:~$ qrz -a bio W1AW